introgreek/introgreek.github.io/docs/03-homework/homework.md

 # Homework
 {: .no_toc }

 These are the homework assignments for GREK 1111 in Spring 2024 at Fairfield University.
-Many of these assignments will likely require consultation of the [Complete Vocabulary](../vocabulary/complete-vocabulary) or the [Paradigms](../paradigms), and you can find all answers to the homework at the [Answer Key](answer-key).
+Many of these assignments will likely require consultation of the [Complete Vocabulary](../vocabulary/complete-vocabulary) or various [paradigms](../reference), and you can find all answers to the homework at the [Answer Key](answer-key).

 ***